 Honaunau Farm is located in an area called the “healing triangle”, a revered stretch of land between Kealakekua Bay, Honaunau Place of Refuge, and Mauna Kea mountain.
 There are two sacred Heiau (Hawaiian temples), one at Kealakekua and one at Honaunau, both are dedicated to “healing” and the transformation of the human being.

-In alignment with the energy of this land, the farm has always been a place for wellness and personal transformation in many forms.
+In alignment with the energy of this land, the farm has always been a place that embodies the spirit of aloha for wellness and personal transformation in many forms.
 There is something innately healing about growing food and living close to the land.
 It touches our deeper nature and brings our personal mana (life force energy) back to life.

 The farm couples this intention with other healing offerings like massage, yoga, qigong, nutrition, meditation, and community collaboration.
 It has served as a powerful way to bring people closer to themselves and to the natural world that supports and surrounds them.
 The stunning beauty of the hillside location, the incredible waters of the pacific ocean, and the awe-inspiring lava that rises up from the earth are enough to enliven and create healing for even the most downtrodden amongst us.
 It is quite spectacular and often very transformational in expected and unexpected ways.